moby/datakit/README.md

 - `watch` can be used to watch specific files or directories for changes.

+- `diff/` is a directory containing hidden files. `diff/<commit-id>` contains the diff between the given `commit-id` and the current HEAD.

 Note that reading from `head.live` will skip directly to the latest
 commit: even if you read continuously from it, you will not necessarily see all intermediate commits.